-- Equipment and supplemental funding-For requests for equipment or supplemental funding for previously approved projects, select "Previously Approved" in the "Request Origin" field and then the appropriate project from the list provided. - Planning completed requests-Although pool projects authorized to proceed only to a planning stage have been assigned a project code and have been approved for funding, the PB System does not store previous narrative and cost data under that project code.
+Pool Projects that Completed Planning: Although pool projects authorized to proceed only to a planning stage have been assigned a project code and have been approved for funding, the PB System does not store previous narrative and cost data under that project code.
 In submitting a request for full funding for a project for which detailed planning has been completed and approved, an agency should select "Previously Submitted" as the "Request Origin" and proceed with the appropriate steps.
 In the narrative description, however, identify the project as one for which detailed planning has been completed and approved and provide the project code.